 To be considered for our fall recruitment program, you must apply via the state's centralized system and submit a profile.
 In addition to fully completing a profile and responding to all supplemental questions, you must attach:

-- A Letter of interest;
+- A letter of interest;

-- Transcript (official or unofficial) and
+- Law School Transcript (official or unofficial); and

 - Letter of recommendation*.

 * The letter of recommendation is the only document that will be accepted separately.
 The letter of recommendation can be submitted by the recommender directly to the recruitment office by e-mail (Letrice.Tobin@atg.wa.gov).